Composite Structural Engineering Technology (CSET) Course

 Students will review summary reading material on basic composite technology during the first week of the online class, followed by an assessment to measure students understanding of prerequisite content.
-After successfully completing the online assessment, students are given access to the CSET course.
+After successfully completing the online assessment, students are given access to the CSET-A course.

-• Design, Material and Fabrication Development
+Material, Processing, and Fabrication Development

-• Maintenance Interface Issues
+Manufacturing and Maintenance Interface

 (The lab and lab fee associated with this is course is separate and is offered as a badge for college credit.)

 All cancellations must be made in writing.
 A 15% administrative fee will be assessed on all cancellations (this includes purchase orders).
 There will be no refunds within 7 days of the start of the course.
 WSU reserves the right to cancel the program due to lack of enrollment.
 In that event, WSU will refund any pre-paid course fees but will not be responsible for any incidental or consequential damages.